This post may contain affiliate links. Please read our disclosure policy.

 The Walnut Baklawa Diamonds recipe with Aunt Rita’s super-simple pour-over butter method is here.

-Pistachio Baklawa Nests are here.
+Pistachio Baklawa Nests are an Easter and spring favorite.

 Here’s the woman I learned everything from . . . beautiful Mama!: